exvacuum/3uisp/README.md

    Objectives:

 - Player Movement System
-  - Direction Detection
+  - Direction Detection (1 for right, -1 for left, 0 for none, etc.)
-  - Acceleration / Deceleration
+  - Acceleration / Deceleration (vx += a, x+=vx, etc.)
-  - Max Speed
+  - Max Speed (if(Math.abs(vx)<vmax))
-  - Dash &amp; Stamina
+  - Dash &amp; Stamina (Detect if shift held, then if player is moving)
 - Player Weapons System
   - Ranged Weapon
     - Projectile
-      - Angle
+      - Angle (Math.atan2() for angles)
-      - Spread
+      - Spread (+- a certain number (probably less than 10 is fine) to each component of the angle)
-    - Rate of Fire
+    - Rate of Fire (java.util.Timer)
-    - Player Knockback
+    - Player Knockback (Just move x & y in opposite direction to bullet)
-    - Weaker Enemy Knockback
+    - Weaker Enemy Knockback (Move enemy in direction of bullet)
   - Melee Weapon
-    - Area of Effect
+    - Area of Effect (Rectangle Collisions)
-    - Enemy Knockback
+    - Enemy Knockback (get magnitude of a lerp between the player and enemy and apply force in that direction)
-    - Delay
+    - Delay (Timer)
-    - Exhaustion
+    - Exhaustion (Stamina Affects Swing Speed)
-  - Ability to Toggle
+  - Ability to Toggle (Key, or Right click can automatically melee, I'm not sure what I want here yet)
-  - Disable on Build Phase
+  - Disable on Build Phase (Simple boolean check, toggle boolean between phases)
 - Player Health Control
-  - Healing
+  - Healing (hp += n)
-  - Taking Damage
+  - Taking Damage (hp -= n)
-  - Invincibility Frames on Hit
+  - Invincibility Frames on Hit (boolean + Timer)
-  - Health Bar
+  - Health Bar (rectangle with width w + rectangle with width (int)((hp/maxhp)*w))
-  - Death/Game Over
+  - Death/Game Over (if(hp<=0))
 - Enemy AI
-  - Wave System for Spawning
+  - Wave System for Spawning (Timer + Button to Skip Countdown)
-    - Enemy Number
+    - Enemy Number (Increment every wave)
-    - Enemy Variety
+    - Enemy Variety (Use an if statement to control types of enemies allowed at that wave, Math.random() if statements to decide which type they will be)
   - Enemy Types
-    - Simple Player Chasing Enemies
+    - Simple Player Chasing Enemies (move to player.x, player.y)
-    - Enemies with Ranged Attacks which Chase Player Until in Range
+    - Enemies with Ranged Attacks which Chase Player Until in Range (while distance to player is greater than n, move to player.x, player.y, attack from there, if player then moves to point farther than n*1.25, resume chase.)
   - Enemy Pathfinding
-    - Move Around Solids
+    - Move Around Solids (I've heard A* algorithm is good, I'll need to learn it.)
   - Aesthetic
-    - Shade Variation Within Types
+    - Shade Variation Within Types (HSVtoRGB where hue & saturation will remain the same but value will vary)
   - Health System
-    - Death
+    - Death (if hp<=0, remove from arraylist)
-    - Health Bars
+    - Health Bars (see player health system, but these will hover above enemies after they have been hit at least once.)
 - Game Control
   - Main Menu
     - Start Game